Author’s note – This blog post is the first in a series:

 - To help us understand partner systems and components so we can gain a holistic perspective on the microservices ecosystem

 The Microservices Reference Architecture is also an important part of professional services offerings for NGINX customers.
-In the MRA, we use features common to both the open source NGINX software and NGINX Plus where possible, and NGINX Plus‑specific features where needed.
+In the MRA, we use features common to both NGINX Open Source and NGINX Plus where possible, and NGINX Plus‑specific features where needed.
 NGINX Plus dependencies are stronger in the more complex models, as described below.
 We anticipate that many users of the MRA will benefit from access to NGINX professional services and to technical support, which comes with an NGINX Plus subscription.

 An Overview of the Microservices Reference Architecture